Michael Otto (businessman): Honorary positions

-Otto is president of the Foundation 2°, which promotes a transition towards a carbon-free economic system.
+Otto is president and founder of Stiftung KlimaWirtschaft (formerly Stiftung 2 Grad) which promotes the transition towards a carbon-free economic system.
 He once stated about this transition: "Understanding climate protection as a modernisation project for the economy can now play an important role in overcoming the consequences of the Corona crisis – and at the same time help to avoid profound negative impacts of the climate crisis."